43 Geography Trivia Questions [With Answers]

 Answer: Chile and Ecuador.

 Why it trips people: Brazil borders 10 of the 12 other South American countries.
-Its territory is so huge that touching all eleven seems like a safe bet.
-It isn’t.
-Chile is walled off by the Andes and the countries between.
-Ecuador is cut off by Colombia and Peru.
+Its territory is so huge that touching all of them seems like a safe bet, and it isn’t.
+Chile is walled off by the Andes and the countries between; Ecuador is cut off by Colombia and Peru.

 30. What is the conventional geographic boundary between Europe and Asia?
 (Medium)